 The more experience I get the more I’m constantly reminded of how much I don’t know – new genetic disorders that haven’t really been studied, the best intervention for kids with sensory overload, and how to fight for my patients to get a walker / wheelchair / or more therapy services that they need.
 But that’s okay, because I have a great community to learn from.
 I work with supportive colleagues who are always willing to lend me a brain and wonderful families who never shy away from sharing their journey.

-Lines between disciplines (physio, occupational, speech, nutrition, etc.) are murky in pediatrics.
+Lines between disciplines (physio, occupational, speech, nutrition, etc.) are murky in paediatrics.
 Many factors can affect a child’s ability to participate in daily life.
-With the help of my team, I’m able to recognize when a child exhibits deficits in areas other than physical abilities and incorporate appropriate strategies in my sessions.
-While your child is doing hard PT work, I also want them to take turns playing and communicate their need to take a break in a functional manner.
+With the help of my team, I’m able to recognise when a child exhibits deficits in areas other than physical abilities and incorporate appropriate strategies in my sessions.
+While your child is doing hard physiotherapy work, I also want them to take turns playing and communicate their need to take a break in a functional manner.

 All disciplines focus on a child gaining the skills required to perform everyday functions to the best of their ability.

-As a pediatric PT, I must look at all aspects of child development and try to understand all the factors at play.
+As a paediatric , I must look at all aspects of child development and try to understand all the factors at play.

 Shuyi, PT, DPT joined NAPA LA in the crazy year of 2020.
 She earned her Doctorate in physiotherapy from Virginia Commonwealth University and moved across the country to start her career as a paediatric physiotherapist.
 Growing up as an only child, Shuyi loves the opportunity to play with children all day as her full-time job!